qtmspin/alpaca_api_service/readme.md

 ### 🛑 Artificial Orders

 Implements stop and stop-limit orders during pre-market and post-market hours when these order types aren't natively supported by the exchange.
+Features real-time WebSocket-based price monitoring with sub-100ms latency for near-instant order execution when conditions are met.

 ```typescript
 // Example: Creating an artificial stop order